 Anisotropic Parameters in Liquid State NMR

 The free molecular tumbling in solution effectively averages all anisotropic parameters to zero.
-If partial alignment is introduced full averaging cannot take place and some residual anisotropic parameters can be detected.
-The most widely used are the so called Residual Dipolar Couplings (RDCs).
+If partial alignment is introduced, full averaging cannot take place and some residual anisotropic parameters can be detected.
+The most widely used are the so-called Residual Dipolar Couplings (RDCs).
 They depend on the distance between interacting nuclei and on the angle between internuclear vector and external magnetic field.
-Thus, RDCs contain structural information about the molecule in a wider range.
-Our work is focused on development of gels suitable for alignment media and the structure evaluation with the measured RDCs.
+Thus, RDCs contain highly valuable structural information.
+Other residual anisotropic NMR parameters are Residual Chemical Shift Anisotropies (RCSAs) and Residual Quadrupolar Couplings (RQCs).
+We aim to provide methods to make anisotropic NMR parameters amenable to structure elucidation comprising constitution, configuration, conformation, and dynamics.
+As such we develop new ways to effectively align molecules, design pulse sequences to measure new classes of anisotropic parameters, and explore novel software tools for structure determination.

 Residual dipolar couplings depend on the internuclear distance between the two NMR active nuclei (r) and the angle of the internuclear vector with respect to the outer magnetic field.
 Knowledge of RDCs allows the determination of the molecule’s alignment relative to an external reference, thus correlating also distant parts of the molecule.
 The RDCs have been used to study the conformation, configuration, constitution, and enantiomeric distinction of small-to-medium-sized organic molecules.